-Research core facilities at Partners HealthCare bring state-of-the-art instrumentation, methodologies and expertise crucial to the promotion of research on our campuses and beyond.
-There are over eighty cores, across the Partners Hospitals, established to share their expertise, facilities and equipment in order to efficiently use resources, promote collaboration, and further enhance the competitiveness of Partners investigators to secure research funding.
+Research core facilities at Mass General Brigham bring state-of-the-art instrumentation, methodologies and expertise crucial to the promotion of research on our campuses and beyond.
+There are over eighty cores, across the Mass General Brigham Hospital network, established to share their expertise, facilities and equipment in order to efficiently use resources, promote collaboration, and further enhance the competitiveness of MGB investigators to secure research funding.

-To download a Quick Guide to Using the Partners Core Management System click here.
+To download a Quick Guide to Using the Core Management System.

 RESEARCH CORE FACILITIES TEAM

 Yovani Edwards Is a Senior Financial Analyst at the Research Core Facilities Office.
-She has been with the Office since 2011 and believes that the past five years as a Financial Analyst at Partners Healthcare has been a great learning experience and a wonderful way to help the research community.
+She has been with the Office since 2011 and believes that the past years as a Financial Analyst at Mass General Brigham has been a great learning experience and a wonderful way to help the research community.
 She on the board of the Directors (Treasurer) for Community Alliance.
 Yovani graduated with a Master's degree in Finance from Bentley University.
 In her free time, she enjoys reading and watching Documentaries.

 Jessica is a Senior specialist at the Research Core Facilities Office.
 Jessica is from West Warwick, Rhode Island.
 She graduated from the University of Connecticut with a major in Biomedical Engineering.
-After her graduation she joined Partners Healthcare as part of their Research Management cohort training program and at the completion she was appointed as a specialist with Research Cores Facilities Office.
+After her graduation she joined Mass General Brigham as part of their Research Management cohort training program and at the completion she was appointed as a specialist with Research Cores Facilities Office.
 She is a candidate at Boston University for a Master's in Business Administration with a focus on the Healthcare System.